-Instant Pot Steel Cut Oats in just 10-minutes!
-Learn how to make the creamiest Instant Pot Oatmeal with just 3 simple ingredients + get inspiration on how to flavor and top your bowl of oats!
+Instant Pot steel cut oats in less than 20 minutes!
+Learn how to make the creamiest Instant Pot steel cut oats with just 3 simple ingredients + get inspiration on how to flavor and top your bowl of oats.

 We especially love steel cut oats because of its glorious texture and the nutrition that it packs in.

-Instant Pot Steel Cut Oats in Just 10 Minutes!
+Instant Pot Steel Cut Oats less than 20 Minutes!

 Today’s steel cut oatmeal recipe takes a fraction of the amount of time it does in the slow cooker and takes less than half the amount of time than the stovetop.
 But how you ask?
 The Instant Pot AKA a pressure cooker!